• CONNECT WITH A FINANCIAL PLANNER » CONTACT US | CALL: 1-323-905-4380 |

 One of the most glaringly bad provisions for gay couples in the 2017 Tax Cuts and Jobs Act (TCJA) is the $10,000 state and local tax (SALT) cap.
 Thanks, Donald.
 Since we are talking about the marriage penalty for same-sex couples, the SALT cap is the same whether you are married or single.
 So essentially, a married couple will have half the SALT cap that two single people would have.

 All is not lost when it comes to tax planning for a gay couple with a big household income.
 There are tax planning opportunities for a gay married couple that may not have made sense for one or both spouses when they were single.
-There may be some tax credits that now make sense to capitalize on with your high incomes now combined.
+There may be some tax credits that now make sense to capitalize on with your high incomes are now combined.
 Think solar tax credits or credits for buying an electric vehicle.
 Further, it could make sense for both spouses to increase (or perhaps start) maxing out their retirement account contributions based on their tax bracket as a gay married couple.

 Side Note: If you are self-employed, ask us about the Pass-Through Entity Tax (PTE)that could help you avoid the pain of the SALT CAP.